mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 And also he says:

-> For *sanzen gakudo*, it is the first opportune way to throw away one’s selfhood to assert itself.
+> For *sanzen gakudō*, it is the first opportune way to throw away one’s selfhood to assert itself.
 When you listen to the teachings under a great teacher, it is the terminal abode to penetrate the great Way, to practice with being free from one’s selfhood.

 This is nothing but the point I have mentioned: be in the first moment, the first thought, and practice there.